raycast/extensions/docs/api-reference/user-interface/actions.md

 An action to open a file or folder with a specific application.

+The action opens a sub-menu with all applications that can open the file or folder.
+The main window is closed after the file was opened in the specified application.

 | Prop | Type | Required | Default | Description |
 | :--- | :--- | :--- | :--- | :--- |
 | icon | `ImageLike` | No | Icon.Upload | The icon displayed for the action. |